Thompson Sampling for Combinatorial Semi-Bandits: Introduction

 TS policy follows the Bayesian inference framework to solve the MAB problems.
-The unknown distribution of environment outcomes is parameterized, with an assumed prior distribution.
-TS updates the prior distribution in each step with two phases: first it uses the prior distribution to sample a parameter, which is used to determine the action to play in the current step; second it uses the feedback obtained in the current step to update the prior distribution to posterior distribution according to the Bayes' rule.
-To avoid confusion on these two kinds of random variables, in the rest of this paper, we use the word ``sample'' to denote the variable in the first phase, i.e. the random variable coming from the prior distribution.
+The unknown distribution of environment outcomes is parameterized, with an assumed prior distribution on the parameters.
+TS updates the prior distribution in each step with two phases: first it uses the prior distribution to sample one set of parameters, which is used to determine the action to play in the current step; second it uses the feedback obtained in the current step to update the prior distribution to posterior distribution according to the Bayes' rule.
+To avoid confusion on these two kinds of random variables, in the rest of this paper, we use the word ``sample'' to denote the variable in the first phase, i.e. the random variable coming from the prior distribution on the parameters.
 The word ``observation'' represents the feedback random variable, which follows the unknown environment distribution.

 In this paper, we study the application of the Thompson sampling approach to CMAB.
-The reason that we are interested in this approach is that it has good performance in experiments.
-We found out that TS-based policy performs better than many kinds of UCB-based policy in experiments.
-We also adjust the parameters of UCB-based policy to make it behave better, but those parameters do not have theoretical guarantees.
-Thompson sampling policy behaves almost the same as UCB-based policies with no-guarantee parameters, and much better than those with parameters that have theoretical regret bounds.
-We can see those results in our experiments from Section \ref{Section_e}.
-Another interesting thing is that TS-based policy only require the reward function to be continuous, while UCB-based policy need it to be monotone as well.
-These make TS-based policy more competitive in real applications.
+The reason that we are interested in this approach is that it has good performance in experiments, especially when the reward function is linear, e.g., we found out that TS-based policy performs better than many kinds of UCB-based policy in experiments (see details in Section \ref{Section_e}).
+Another interesting thing is that TS-based policies do not require the reward function to be monotone, while UCB-based policies do need this assumption.
+This is because that a UCB-based policy needs to search for a parameter set (within the confidence region) such that under this set, the expected reward of all the super arms are overestimated.
+Only if the reward function is monotone, we can use the upper confidence bounds of all the parameters as this specific parameter set, otherwise it can be really complicate to search for that parameter set within the confidence region.
+Different with UCB-based policies, TS-based policies choose to draw random samples to form the parameter set and hence they do not require the monotonicity of the reward function.
+All of these make TS-based policy more competitive in real applications.